jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 };
 ```

 If you need to filter a collection to exclude some data, you can use the JavaScript `filter` method.
-You can for example only include the blogposts that do not have a `draft` key set to `true` in their front matter and that have a more recent publication date than the one of the site generation.
+You can for example only include the blogposts that do not have a `draft` key set to `true` in their front matter and that have a publication date less recent than site generation date.

 ```js
 const now = new Date();